discord-net/Discord.Net/docs/guides/int_framework/intro.md

 |[Autocomplete Command](#autocomplete-commands)| `Task`/`Task<RuntimeResult>` | -             | -                   | `[AutocompleteCommand]`|

 > [!NOTE]
-> a `TypeConverter` that is capable of parsing type in question must be registered to the [InteractionService] instance.
+> A `TypeConverter` that is capable of parsing type in question must be registered to the [InteractionService] instance.
 > You should avoid using long running code in your command module.
 > Depending on your setup, long running code may block the Gateway thread of your bot, interrupting its connection to Discord.